jessehouchins/angular-render-context/README.md

 ### `renderContext.get(context)`

-Getting nested properties on the render context object is easy enough from a template.
+Getting nested properties on the renderContext object is easy enough from a template.
 However, with object syntax, you would need to check individual properties in the chain to avoid undefined object errors.
-The `get` method provides a simple interface for checling nested properties.
+The `get` method provides a simple interface for checking nested properties.

 ```
     controller: function($scope, renderContext) {